atmoos/Quantities/documentation/Design.md

   - a binary prefix
   - or both
 - quantity represents a unique [dimension](../source/Quantities/Dimensions/IDimension.cs), such as one of the seven [BaseDimensions](../source/Quantities/Dimensions/BaseDimensions.cs)
+- quantity can only be instantiated using _generic_ measure parameters
-- quantity can only be instantiated using _generic_ factory methods
+  - that can themselves only be instantiated using factory methods on the [Systems](../source/Quantities/Systems.cs) class.
-  - that are parameterized by a combination of generic prefix and unit parameters.
+  - these parameters are themselves parameterized by a combination of generic prefix and unit parameters.
   - The unit parameter is constrained by the same dimension the quantity implements
 - quantity is implicitly convertible to a `Double`
 - quantity supports